thass0/giveup/README.md

 ## Feedback

-I primarily wrote `giveup` for my personal use but I would love to get your [feedback](https://github.com/d4ckard/giveup/issues).
+I primarily wrote `giveup` for my personal use so I would love to get your [feedback](https://github.com/d4ckard/giveup/issues).